Rohini Khadilkar: Women's competitions

 In 1981, Khadilkar also became the Asian women's chess champion when the competition was held at Hyderabad.
 She was unbeaten in that competition and scored 11.5 out of a possible 12 points.
 In the same year, she became a Woman International Master and in November 1983, she again won the Asian women's title when the competition was held at Kuala Lumpur, Malaysia.

-Men's competitions
+Open competitions

-Khadilkar became the first female to compete in the Indian Men's Championship when she participated in 1976.
-Her involvement in a male competition caused a furore that necessitated a successful appeal to the High Court and caused the World Chess Federation president, Max Euwe, to rule that women cannot be barred from national and international championships.
-She beat three state champions - Gaurang Mehta of Gujarat, Abdul Jabbar of Maharashtra and A. K. Ghosh of West Bengal - in the competition.
+In 1977 Khadilkar became the first female player to compete in the Indian Chess Championship.
+Some players objected to her being in the tournament because she was female.
+Her father wrote to the World Chess Federation president, Max Euwe, and Euwe ruled that female players could not be barred from open chess events.

 Other competitions

 Khadilkar participated in the Chess Olympiad in Buenos Aires (1978), Valletta (1980), Lucerne (1982), Thessaloniki (1984), and Dubai (1986).